k4rt3r/GtaVScripts/README.md

 # How To Use
 For every script there is a different use and ways to fully take advantage on other modders.

-For Kiddions script is just puting the script into scripts directory, inside the Kiddions files.
+For Kiddions script is just putting the script into scripts directory, inside the Kiddions files.

 --------------------------------------------------------------------------------------------------

 ## GtaVScripts
-Im presenting you some Gta V Scripts.
+I'm presenting you some Gta V Scripts.

 1- A really nice Lua, complement for kiddions modding engine for Gta V.

-2- A nice Lua for Stand!, a paid modding engine that has more features and a super nice Lua api.

 --------------------------------------------------------------------------------------------------
 ## Questions Ryze-Kiddions-GtaV: